Tucker Tensor Train Taylor Series: Numerical experiments

+In \figref{fig:random_tensor_3}, the TR-RMGN(1) and MC-SGD(1) curves follow T3-SVD until they plateau\footnote{For the smallest tensor $N=10$, TR-RMGN(1) departs from T3-SVD early; likely due to the Newton convergence criterion which is set at a relative tolerance of $10^{-4}$.}, flattening earlier for larger $N$.
+Larger tensors are thus harder to fit and require more data.

-In \figref{fig:random_tensor_4}, the behavior of the methods depends on $k$.
-For $k=1$ and $k=2$, the amount of training data exceeds the total number of entries in $\vb{T}$, so $\vb{T}$ is, in principle, fully determined by the data.
-The error curves for TR-RMGN(1), MC-SGD(1), and T3-SVD all coincide, ultimately dropping to machine epsilon once the Tucker and tensor train ranks become so large that the ``submanifold'' of Tucker tensor trains is the full space, i.e., $\mathcal{M}_{\vb{n}, \vb{r}}=\left(\mathbb{R}^N\right)^{\times k} \times \mathbb{R}^M$.
-For $k=3$, $k=4$, and $k=5$, the error curves for TR-RMGN(1) follow the T3-SVD benchmark until they plateau, with the curves for $k=3$ flattening out slightly earlier for larger $k$.
-The MC-SGD(1) method tracks TR-RMGN(1) for $k=3$ and $k=4$, but flattens out earlier than TR-RMGN(1) for $k=5$.
-Hence, for large $k$ it may be preferable to use TR-RMGN(1) method, which is more accurate than MC-SGD(1) but also more expensive.
+In \figref{fig:random_tensor_4}, behavior depends on $k$.
+For $k=1$ and $k=2$, the training data exceeds the number of entries in $\vb{T}$, so $\vb{T}$ is fully determined; the TR-RMGN(1), MC-SGD(1), and T3-SVD curves coincide and drop to machine epsilon once the ranks grow large enough that the Tucker-tensor-train submanifold fills the whole space, $\mathcal{M}_{\vb{n}, \vb{r}}=\left(\mathbb{R}^N\right)^{\times k} \times \mathbb{R}^M$.
+For $k=3$, $4$, and $5$, TR-RMGN(1) follows T3-SVD until it plateaus, flattening earlier for larger $k$; MC-SGD(1) tracks it for $k=3$ and $4$ but flattens earlier at $k=5$.
+For large $k$, TR-RMGN(1) may therefore be preferable: more accurate than MC-SGD(1), though more expensive.